Hushing: Method

 The power behind a large release of water is very great, especially if it forms a single water wave, and is well known as a strong force in coastal erosion and river erosion.
 Such a wave could be created by a sluice gate covering one end of the reservoir, possibly a permanent fixture such as a swinging flap or a rising gate.
 The size of the tank controlled the height of the wave and its volume.
 Hushing was most effective when used on steep ground such as the brow of a hill or mountain, the force of falling water lessening as the slope becomes smaller.
 The rate of attack would be controlled by the water supply, and perhaps more difficult the higher the deposit to be cleared.

 If veins of ore were found using the method, then hushing could also remove the rock debris created when attacking the veins.
 Pliny also describes the way hillsides could be undermined, and then collapsed to release the ore-bearing material.
 The Romans developed the method into a sophisticated way of extracting large alluvial gold deposits such as those at Las Médulas in northern Spain, and for hard rock gold veins such as those at Dolaucothi in Wales.
 The development of the mine at Dolaucothi shows the versatility of the method in finding and then exploiting ore deposits.

 There are the remains of numerous tanks and reservoirs still to be seen at the site, one example being shown at right.
-It was a small tank built for prospection on the north side of the isolated opencast north of the main mine.
+It was a small tank built for prospecting on the north side of the isolated opencast north of the main mine.
 It was presumably built to prospect the ground to one side of the opencast for traces of the gold-bearing veins extending to the north.
 It failed to find the veins here, so was abandoned.
 It probably precedes the construction of the 7 mile long aqueduct supplying the main site, and was fed by a small leat from a tributary of the river Cothi about a mile further north up the valley.
 The method could be applied to any ore type, and succeeded best in hilly terrain.
 The Romans were well experienced in building the long aqueducts needed to supply the large volumes of water needed by the method, and construction was probably directed by army engineers.